patrickoser/social-app/README.md

 reference for later.

 Todo:
-    Username availability check is still not working as intended.
-    Check what properties can be accessed through the query.
+    Add a Profile component that sits above posts and create post form to distinguish it from Home.
+Contains pfp, username, bio, and maybe a header image.

     Add an error message when a user provides an email/password combo that doesnt match any existing account.

     Add loading screen when fetching data.
 Could implement this using 'createBrowserRouter'.

-    Add a Profile component that sits above posts and create post form to distinguish it from Home.
-Contains pfp, username, bio, and maybe a header image.

     Pull in user specifc liked posts in a seperate tab on each users profile.
 Users should be able to switch between tabs,